-Fire Suppression Testing Applications
+Fire Suppression Testing

-When looking into fire suppression testing applications, one sensor technology that is utilized commonly is the SprintIR 6S 100% Carbon Dioxide Sensor for High-Speed Measurement.
+When looking into fire suppression testing applications, one sensor that is utilized commonly is the SprintIR 6S 100% Carbon Dioxide Sensor for High-Speed Measurement.

 University Research Applications

-Over the years, CO2Meter has been proud to have worked alongside many universities and research projects worldwide.
-To give one example, we were able to work with one student in measuring CO2 levels both indoors and in the community.
+To give one example, we were able to work with a student specifically who was looking to measure CO2 levels both indoors and in his community.
 By utilizing the K30 10,000 ppm CO2 sensor and Arduino Uno Micro-controller, the student was able to pinpoint what his communities system was currently lacking.

 By ensuring a better knowledge of the specific gas sensor applications that are commonly searched for, we hope you can gain a better understanding of the ideal sensor solution that best fits your application and overall requirements.